Oryol i Reshka: Season 8

 In this season, titled On the Edge of the World, the show traveled to locations far away from Ukraine, especially in the far east and Australia and Oceania.
 Hosts – Kolya Serga and Regina Todorenko.

 Season 9

 In this season, titled Undiscovered Europe, the show traveled to locations in Europe that are not generally popular with Russian-speaking tourists.

 Season 10

 In this season, titled Anniversary, Part I, the format changed to include all previous hosts of the show, with each episode being hosted by a different couple.

 Season 11

 This season is titled Anniversary, Part II and continues the previous format.

 Season 12

 This season, titled Around the World, returned to the older format of permanent hosts.

 Season 13

 This season Paradise and Hell is so named because in it the program will visit paradise island and the most hellish places of the world, alternating between them.

-Season 14
+Season 14 (Reboot)

-In this season, titled Reload, the hosts visited cities that had already been covered by the show.
+In this season, titled Reboot, the hosts visited cities that had already been covered by the show.